 25 Wm.
 Mitchell L. Rev. 769 (1999).

 Stempel, Jeffrey W., "Domtar Baby: Misplaced Notions of Equitable Apportionment Create a Thicket of Potential Unfairness for Insurance Policyholders" (1999).
 Scholarly Works.
-Paper 212.
+212.